Brianmmmmm/btw-campaign/index.md

 **Duration:** 5 rounds/level
 **Save:** no
 The mage pulls the forces of magic into a physical barrier before him, granting him +6 AC against all attacks originating from in front of him for the duration of the spell.

 ---

+## Night Craft
+**Range:** Self
+**Duration:** 1 night
+**Save:** no
+This caster spits upon his hands, makes a sign, and lifts his tools.
+For a single night, the caster gains a +5 bonus on any and all rolls related to crafting, cleaning, or doing any sort of mundane, manual labor.
+After such an intense effort, the mage has a -1 to all rolls until he sleeps.

+---